 - Get the best possible deals by using price comparison websites, for example, Google Hotels.

 - Consider self-catering accommodation, through Airbnb or Booking.com.
 This will also save you money on food.

 However, that said, I did the opposite!

 I got a great deal three weeks before I flew with BA Holidays.
 This bundled flights at convenient times and to/from convenient airports with a centrally-located three-star hotel that included breakfast.
-This deal cost marginally more than the hotel alone when booked separately.
+This deal cost marginally more than the hotel alone if I had booked these separately.

 Eating out in Iceland is relatively expensive.
 A main course in a mid-range restaurant will set you back between 2,000 and 4,000 ISK (16 – 35 USD).
 For this reason, Icelanders consider dining out to be a treat.

-Here are my top tips for cutting down the cost of eating in Iceland.
+Here are my top tips for saving money when eating in Iceland.

 - Bring some snacks from home.
 Whatever your fancy, these are good for munching on when you are feeling peckish or to form part of a packed lunch on the go.

 - Bag a good hotel deal that includes breakfast.
 Not only will this set you up for the day ahead, but you may be able to assemble a packed lunch.
 Trust me … I wasn’t the only person doing this at breakfast.
 Whilst I was at least trying to be discrete, a group of four at an adjacent table had a production line going, complete with proper sandwich bags.
 I was seriously impressed.

 - Alternatively, stay in self-catering accommodation where you won’t be reliant in dining out.